EmuDeck/emudeck.github.io/docs/blog/posts/emudeck-update-03-06-2024.md

 * Flycast (New emulator!)
     * Added Flycast to EmuDeck
         * [#617](https://github.com/dragoonDorise/EmuDeck/pull/617)
+    * Fixed GUI scaling bug in Game Mode
 * MAME
     * Fixed settings not applying properly in the GUI
     * Added a `Cheats` folder to `Emulation/storage/mame`
+    * Added OOTB support for light gun games using the Steam Deck trackpad
 * melonDS
     * Fixed cheats not applying properly
 * Model 2 Emulator (New emulator!)